 Extraordinarily, Khalifa claims that she only made $12,000 from the videos, despite the fact that they have garnered more than 1,331,691 views in total, and Khalifa has remained one of the most searched pornstars on the site.

-BangBros have recently hit back in response and claimed that Khalifa actually “received in excess of $178,000.00 from BangBros and its affiliated entities alone.”
+BangBros also asserted that Khalifa actually “received in excess of $178,000.00 from BangBros and its affiliated entities alone.”
 The company have also sent Mia Khalifa a cease and desist over defamatory statements.

 Today we sent @MiaKhalifa a legal C&D demand which lists some of her defamatory, false statements about Bangbros over the years and a list stating the actual facts.
 We encourage her to share the fact check list with her audience.
 We doubt she will though.#FactsBeatFiction

-Now Khalifa, who has amassed a large social media following and even been hailed as a feminist hero, is the subject of a petition calling for the removal of her videos, and a hashtag #JusticeForMia has begun trending on TikTok.
-At the time of writing, almost 2 million people have signed the petition.
+Now, Khalifa, who has amassed a large social media following and even been hailed as a feminist hero, is the subject of a petition, which has over 1.8 million signatures, calling for the removal of her videos, and a hashtag #JusticeForMia has begun trending on TikTok.

 “Mia and her team have provided countless financial offers to the current owners of her domain name and pornographic videos to no avail,” the petition describes.
 “Mia attends therapy on a consistent basis for trauma, emotional distress, and consequences of bullying [related to her hijab video].”